snuup/flatmap/README.md

 ### Compactness
-is at first a goal to enhance efficient data access - smaller data often leads to faster data access due to the memory hierarchy.
-Secondly, as a compact file format, flatmap files can be used to transfer osm datasets, making it an alternative to the currently prevailing pbf file format.
+supports efficiency, because smaller data often leads to faster data access.
+Begin compact makes flatmap a usful format for the transfer of osm datasets, making it an alternative to the prevailing pbf file format.
 [See also](https://github.com/snuup/flatmap/wiki/Compactness)